top of page

 Performer

 Dr. Clara Christian is Associate Professor of Music at College of the Ozarks in Point Lookout, MO.
-She has a D.M.A. in Piano Performance and Pedagogy from Northwestern University's Bienen School of Music and an Masters of Music degree from the Peabody Institute of Johns Hopkins University.
+She has a D.M.A. in Piano Performance and Pedagogy from Northwestern University's Bienen School of Music and a Masters of Music degree from the Peabody Institute of Johns Hopkins University.

-She has performed throughout the U.S, in France, and in St. Petersburg, Russia and is active as both a soloist and as a collaborative artist; she is pianist for the clarinet-saxophone-piano trio FuseTrio (www.fusetrio.com) which commissions cross-over works blending jazz and classical traditions.
+She has performed throughout the U.S, in France, and in St. Petersburg, Russia, and is active as both a soloist and as a collaborative artist; she is pianist for the clarinet-saxophone-piano trio FuseTrio (www.fusetrio.com) which commissions cross-over works blending jazz and classical traditions.

 • Facebook